This text is translated into Russian by google automatic human level neural machine.

 The moderators of the session "Political Activity and Civic Participation: Changing Reality" were two equally well-known doctors in the region, Leonid Blyakher and Ildus Yarulin.
 In the opening speech moderators of the session outlined the existing views on the process of interaction between society and government.
 From reports speakers we learned that in the province there are 44 political parties, 18 of them are members of the Council of Political Parties under the Governor of the Khabarovsk Territory.
 Of some interest was the question of where is the social responsibility of the state, if all structures (including schools and kindergartens) are gradually "transferred to the rails" of earning money.

-In addition to political parties, NGOs, SNCO, public youth organizations, territorial public administration bodies and public councils were also identified as tools for increasing civic engagement.
-One of the problems of interaction between society and government was called the news background, divorced from real problems.
-Indeed, one can agree that the public needs to be told about the existing problems, and what are the ways to solve them.
-It is necessary to speak with young people in their language.
-It is impossible to exclude participants from the process of forming civil activity of the population and business.
-Currently, he is solving all problems directly with the authorities, but it would be nice, in order to form a civil society, to use public organizations as one of the possible tools in this process.
+Apart from political parties, NGOs, SONPOs, public youth organizations, bodies of territorial public administration and public councils were indicated as tools for increasing civic engagement.
+One of the problems of interaction between society and the authorities was the news background, divorced from real problems.
+Indeed, one can agree that the population needs to be told about the existing problems, about what ways of solving them exist.
+Young people should be spoken to in their language.
+We cannot exclude the population and business from the participants in the formation of civic engagement.
+Currently, he solves all existing problems directly with the authorities, and it would be nice, in order to form a civil society, to use public organizations as one of the possible tools in this process.

 I liked the speeches of the representatives of the parties of the LDPR and the Communist Party.
 The representative of the LDPR clearly identified several problems in the province.
 I remembered the outrageous speech of Herman Gref at a forum in St. Petersburg, where it was almost plainly said that smart people do not need the country.
 It was very strange for me to hear that among those present there were people who adhere to Gref's position.
 There were also voiced problems related to ecology, bioresources, wage arrears, inaccessibility of housing.
 This topic was very displeased representatives of the party "United Russia", which looked from the side is also very ambiguous.